Skip to Main Content

 Question: What value lies in news sources?
 Why would a researcher choose a newspaper or magazine over a book or scholarly journal article?

 Answer: News sources can be great resources for local information.
 They can supply names, dates, facts and figures. along with quotes.
 Ultimately, news sources are valuable for their immediacy, recording events as they happen.
+Historical news databases can also be crucial in understanding events from the past.

 Why Reference?